danieleds/DRIPS/README.md

  * IR receivers
  * Radio card

-The following is a video showing the results of the project:
+The following is a video of my colleague showing the results of the project:

 [![Watch the video](resources/video-preview.jpg)](https://youtu.be/jqtYrXdcc9c)

 You can find the protocol specification in [docs/RFC-CCS.md](docs/RFC-CCS.md), or you can read the source code at [hwcontroller/](hwcontroller/).

+This project has been realized in collaboration with [Diego Giorgini](https://github.com/diegobit).